Amazon is on a seemingly unstoppable rise…and unsurprisingly so is Amazon FBA.

 What Is Amazon FBA?

-What you may not know just yet, is that it is not Amazon selling most of the products on it’s site, but people like you and I.
+What you may not know just yet, is that it's not actually Amazon selling most of the products on it's own site, but people like you and I.

-Having read that, I would be surprised if you are not seeing the massive opportunity and already thinking about starting an Amazon FBA business.
+Having read that, I would be surprised if you are not seeing the massive opportunity and already thinking about starting an Amazon FBA business of your own.

-Amazon’s ‘Fulfilment By Amazon’ program (FBA) means you can find products you’d like to sell..
+Amazon's ‘Fulfillment By Amazon' program (Amazon FBA) means you can find products you'd like to sell..

 …with Amazon handling the storage, shipping and customer support.